 Before speaking with a legal firm, as mentioned earlier in the guide, try to gather as much evidence as you can, such as the witness statements, medical notes, expenses and photos of the scene or injuries, so that you have these to hand when you speak to someone for advice.
 This makes it easier for them to consider your position and decide on the best course of action to take for you to have a successful compensation claim.

-When you consult with our friendly legal team we’ll have a chat over the phone where we will ask you questions to gather the facts surrounding your case, and you can also ask as many questions as you need to in regards to making your claim and the legalities involved.
+When you consult with our friendly legal team we’ll have a chat over the phone where we will ask you questions to gather the facts surrounding your case, and you can also ask as many questions as you need to in regards to making your claim.
 If you decide to go ahead, we will connect you with a specialist solicitor from our panel who will then set about gathering further evidence in support of your case.

 Until a compensation claims case is concluded, there is no guarantee that the outcome is going to be favourable even if you have lots of evidence.
 Therefore, it is important to consider how your chosen solicitor expects to be paid for their legal fees, as depending on their preferences, you could potentially put yourself at risk financially.